yursha/howtos/cli-shell.md

 - cd

 # Deps
 Bash depends on readline, history and termcap libs.
-Readline provides the other two.
+Readline provides the latter two.